presentator/v2tov3migrate/README.md

    For more information on this, please refer to [Presentator v3 - Going to production](https://github.com/presentator/presentator#going-to-production).

 > [!TIP]
-> The migration tool is "incremental" and it should be safe to run multiple times.
+> The migration tool is "incremental" and it could be run multiple times.
 > It will attempt to sync new, changed or deleted records.
 >
 > This also means that in case of an error (eg. lack of disk space), next time when you start it again it should be able to continue from where it left.